This is the essential practical documentation that we offer you for your Camino de Santiago.

 Depending on whether you are coming from one country or another, from Andalusia, Madrid, Catalonia, Valencia or any other autonomous community, we will help and advise you on the best way to get to the starting point.
 To do so, we will evaluate the use of our own vehicles, planes, trains, buses or even small local and/or provincial companies that hardly have discretionary services.

 Although the Camino de Santiago is generally well signposted, it is logical to want to have a map and be forewarned.
 We will provide you with a GPS application that will show you where you are going at all times without the need to use mobile data, perfect for those stretches where there is no coverage.

 Our GPX routes can also be used in those points where we do not have coverage, for this you will have to download the track and activate it with a tracking app.
 In it you can also be aware of the slopes and geographical difficulties of each area.

 You will have at your disposal the best recommendations of bars and restaurants along the Camino de Santiago, typical dishes that you must tryas well as refreshment points where you can stop and get your strength back.

 To do this, we will send you a complete dossier, structured by stages, where you can also consult the locations of each of our recommendations.

 Points of interest

-The Way of St. James is also tourism, visiting the most representative monuments of the Jacobean towns, knowing the history, culture and legends of each town.
+The Camino de Santiago is also tourism, visiting the most representative monuments of the Jacobean towns, knowing the history, culture and legends of each town.
 So you will have at your fingertips a list of points of interest that will be a must on your trip.

 Edificio Centro de Emprendemento, Cidade da Cultura Monte Gaiás s/n.
 15707 – Santiago de Compostela.